-Recently Google revealed its top 3 search ranking factors, and here’s a moment of hard truth – no matter how great your content is, its quality and relevance alone doesn’t guarantee it will get to the top of search results.
-The factor that has equal impact on Google search position of a post or an article is the amount of backlinks to it.
-The great news is that you can work on and improve the amount of backlinks to your website with the help of a complex of measures called link building.
+Recently Google revealed its top 3 search ranking factors, and here’s a moment of hard truth – no matter how great your content is, its quality and relevance alone don’t guarantee it will get to the top of search results.
+The factor that has equal impact on Google search position of a post or an article is the number of backlinks to it.
+The great news is that you can work on and improve the number of backlinks to your website with the help of a complex of measures called link building.
 In this article we’re going to go over the following:

 What is link building and why is it important for ecommerce website